CASE STUDY: ROSCOE

 8. Dissect.

-The key here is catching your dog as early as possible in this sequence, preferably while he is still on number 1 or 2.
-If you become aware of your dog’s body language, you can interrupt the behavior before the dog has begun to chase.
+The key here is catching your dog as early as possible in this sequence.
+Preferably, while he is still on number 1 or 2.
+If you become aware of your dog’s body language, you can interrupt and redirect the behavior before the chase beings.

-For instance, if you see your Border Collie beginning to crouch down in order to stalk your horse, this is the time to interrupt.
-Clap your hands loudly, call him over to you, and put him on a down / stay where you can supervise him.
-If you break the sequence early enough, you can prevent the chase from ever starting.
-Once the dog has begun to chase, it will be difficult,if not impossible, to distract him from the chase.
+For instance, if you see your Border Collie beginning to crouch down to stalk your horse, this is the time to interrupt.
+Clap your hands loudly and call him over to you.
+Put him on a down / stay where you can supervise him.
+If you break the sequence early enough, you avoid the chase entirely.

 FIX #4 – E-COLLAR